 The internship is a 14-week program in which each week the interns must grow different personal and professional skills through the scope of a pre-designed internship manual.
-During the first ten weeks interns sit in on advocacy appointments and meetings with permission from clients.
-During these meetings they can learn what the advocates do, including professional communication and the implementation and understanding of the Assessment Policies and Procedures Manual (University of South Australia Academic Policies).
-They are also given the opportunity to watch the advocates in a non-judgmental environment respond to often distressing situations for clients, and how to ensure that they have appropriate information to services such as counselling and the Student Ombudsman.
+During the first ten weeks, interns sit in on advocacy appointments and meetings with permission from clients.
+During these meetings, they can learn what the advocates do, including professional communication and the implementation and understanding of the Assessment Policies and Procedures Manual (University of South Australia Academic Policies).
+They are also given the opportunity to watch the advocates in a non-judgmental environment respond to often distressing situations for clients, and how to ensure that they have the appropriate information to services such as counselling and the Student Ombudsman.

 Gain work experience knowledge from a client-based service.

 Develop policy review skills and proper application from dealing with real cases.